Elin310/VO2max/README.md

 Originally this project was built with the Arduino IDE and we decided to continue on that.

 ## Wire It Up
+See images for guidance under the folder images/arduino v1.1

 ## Assembly
+Make sure to fit the sensor with the tubings, or adjust the 3D print file to reflect the actual diameter on the tube.

 ## Arduino
 Source code for Arduino under "VO2Max" - Arduino board settings to use for TTGO T-Display: